MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-mysql-database-change-data-capture.md

 The connector uses the Debezium MySQL connector to capture changes in your Azure Database for MySQL database.
 You must define a MySQL user with appropriate privileges on all databases where the Messaging Connector can capture the changes from.
 You can directly use the **admin user** to connect to the database which normally has the appropriate privileges already as below. or you can follow the below steps to create a new user

->[!NOTE]
+> [!NOTE]
->The new user or admin and the corresponding password will be used to connect to database later inside Eventstream.
+> The new user or admin account and the corresponding password will be used to connect to database later inside Eventstream.

 1. At the `mysql` command prompt, create the MySQL user: